kkatsy/Tronto_Demo/README.md

 - [x] create demo script
 - [x] create demo slides
 - [x] film version 1 of demo video
+- [x] add NLP to script and do version 2
 - [ ] add links to CVEs in table to NVD CVE database site
 - [ ] make CVE codes not split on dashes in table breaks
 - [ ] add result descriptions + blurbs